-Dr. Karen Mary Davalos is Chair and professor of Chicana/o Studies at Loyola Marymount University in Los Angeles.
+Dr. Karen Mary Davalos is Professor of Chicana/o Studies at Loyola Marymount University in Los Angeles.
 Her book, Yolanda M. López, (UCLA CSRC Press with distribution by University of Minnesota Press, 2008), brings together her research and teaching interests in Chicana feminist scholarship, spirituality, art, exhibition practices, and oral history.
 It has received two honorable mentions.
 Between 2003 and 2009, she was the lead coeditor of Chicana/Latina Studies: The Journal of Mujeres Activas en Letras y Cambio Social, the only interdisciplinary, flagship, peer-review journal of a Latina/o professional organization.
 Currently, she is working on Chicana/o Art: Improbable Subjects and Political Gestures, a book that is informed by life history interviews with seventeen Latino artists and a decade of ethnographic research in southern California. (email)

-Dr. Rodriguez y Gibson is Assistant Professor of Chicana/o Studies teaching courses on Chicana/o literature, Cultural Studies, and feminist theory.
+Dr. Rodriguez y Gibson is Chair and Associate Professor of Chicana/o Studies teaching courses on Chicana/o literature, Cultural Studies, and feminist theory.
 Among her reviews and essays she has written on the work of Lorna Dee Cervantes, Elizabeth Martinez, Carmen Tafolla, Naomi Quiñonez, Josefina Lopez, Joy Harjo, and Helena Maria Viramontes.
 She is the editor of Lorna Dee Cervantes: A Critical Anthology (forthcoming Wings Press, 2011) and has contributed to various reference works, including the Oxford Encyclopedia of Latino and Latina History in the U.S. and the Encyclopedia of Ethnic American Literatures published by Greenwood Press.
 Since 2007 she has served as President of the Latina/o Literature and Culture Society of the American Literature Association.
 Current projects include A Poetics of Loss: Chicana and American Indian Women’s Poetry, Art, and the Imagination of History, and she is co-authoring, with Tanya Gonzalez, a book-length project on Ugly Betty. (email)